djhmateer/djhmateer.github.io/_posts/2019-03-07-Azure DevOps.markdown

 To add a variable which we can substitute:

 - Add variable into appsettings.json with local settings
-- Make sure in Releases that in Deploy Azure App Service, the File transforms JSON variable substitution is set eg **/appsettings.json
+- Make sure in Releases (all Stages) that in Deploy Azure App Service, the File transforms JSON variable substitution is set eg **/appsettings.json
 - Add variable in Releases, Variables.

 If you put the same variable in Azure dashboard Application settings it will override any previous settings